blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/dungeons/A05/map.md

 - Charm(1/day): Gatto produces a telepathic illusion from it's eyes.
 All creatures that can see it must succeed a DC 16 WIS save or they find this very cute and the Gatto has advantage on charisma checks against them.
 - Malevolent Guidance: Gatto names a malevolent deed such as stabbing a friend, drinking a poison, or attacking a guard.
 The target must succeed a DC 16 WIS save or perform the act.
 If charmed, the target makes the save with disadvantage.
 - Gatto Field: While Gatto is conscious and it's eyes are green, it produces a field of distorted psychic energy.
 Attacks against are made with disadvantage.

+# Traps
+0: Paralyzing trap
+1: Geas trap
+2: Fungus-encrusted spiked pits and acidic cages triggered by steep stairs.
+3:  Breaking the Transformation Curse - Something (creature, cursed object) has transformed many (humanoids, monsters) into harmless creatures or statues.
+When the PCs figure out how to break the curse (possible to save one of their own) all of the afflicted creatures suddenly transform back to their original form.
+Many of these creatures may be hostile to the PCs or each other
+4: Black pudding trap
+5:  Dungeon has a (gateway, portal) to it that will only remain open for 'X' amount of time.
+If the PCs don't complete their mission within the time limit they will be trapped where ever the dungeon is located.
+Alternatively the entire dungeon might only appear on the prime material plane for 'X' amount of time, after that it vanishes back to another dimension.
+6:  Door to Nowhere - Door opens to the outside of a tall building, a cliff, or a pit.
+The door appears to be jammed and may require a Str check to open.
+Anyone who uses force to open the door has to make a Dex check to keep from falling.
+7: Psychic bolas and fatiguing caltrops triggered by a jeweled skull.
+8: Time trap
+9: Rolling Spiked log - spiked log, ends set in ramps in the wall.
+If ramp ends, log builds enough speed to get launched into the air